Bulk Permit: Export, Transhipment and Transit

 Applying for Bulk Permit

-Once the application is received, an account manager will be assigned as Singapore Customs’ contact point to the company for the assessment and other Customs matters.
+Once the application is received, an officer will be assigned as Singapore Customs’ contact point to the company for the assessment.

 We will conduct a TradeFIRST assessment on the company during a site validation, which includes assessment on the effectiveness of the company’s ICP.
-The account manager would inform the company on the application outcome, the TradeFIRST band which the company is placed in and provide the TradeFIRST assessment report to the company.
+We would inform the company on the application outcome, the TradeFIRST band which the company is placed in and provide the TradeFIRST assessment report to the company.

 Applying for TradeNet Permit for Pre-approved Bulk Permit